TikhonJelvis/RL-book/book/chapter1/chapter1.md

 If we have some code that requires an interface and some other code that satisfies the interface, we know that we can put the two together and get something that works — even if the two sides were written without any knowledge or reference to each other.
 The interface manages how the two sides interact.

-To use our `Distribution` class, we can start by providing a **concrete class**[^concrete] that implements the interface.
+To use our `Distribution` class, we can start by providing a **concrete class**[^concrete]\index{concrete classes} that implements the interface.
 Let's say that we wanted to model dice — perhaps for a game of D&D or Monopoly.
 We could do this by defining a `Die` class that represents an n-sided die and inherits from `Distribution`:

 [^concrete]: In this context, a concrete class is any class that is not an abstract class.
 More generally, "concrete" is the opposite of "abstract" — when an abstraction can represent multiple more specific concepts, we call any of the specific concepts "concrete".